Yedya/Portfolio/README.md

 ### Distributed Database using a REST API
 I developed a game rental database system.

 - The application uses HTTP GET, POST, PUT and DELETE  to respond to REST requests.
-In other words has the ability to perform create, read, update and delete on the database of games a customer can rent.
+In other words it has the ability to perform create, read, update and delete on the database of games a customer can rent.
 - The database has a table called games.
 The games table contains 4 attributes, an int ‘id’ for ID, a string ‘title’ for the game title,  a string ‘genre’ for the genre and an int ‘rating’ for the game rating.